ROCK offers a few different options for storing your music, each with advantages and disadvantages.

 USB Storage - Best Practice

-If you're going to directly connect a USB drive to your Core, you will have some options about how you want to format your drive.
+If you're going to directly connect a USB drive to your server, you will have some options about how you want to format your drive.

 We recommend USB drives connected to ROCK be formatted exFAT if you require compatibility, or EXT4 if you don't.